 Learn more about the Specification Manager

 The Specification Manager

 Strategy Map

-Getting to know the Strategy Map

-Introducing the Strategy Map

 A Strategy Map is a diagram that is used to describe the primary strategic goals that are important to an organization or business team.
 The diagram shows four important perspectives that are the significant questions that provide the definition of a strategy.
-The most commonly defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes', 'Learning and Growth'.
+The defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes' and 'Learning and Growth'.
 The diagram is used as a communication device to ensure there is a common understanding of the strategy, to focus organization effort and to assist with the assessment of progress.

+Getting to know the Strategy Map

-Where to find the Strategy Map Ribbon: Design > Diagram > Add > Strategic Modeling > Strategy Map Browser window Toolbar: New Diagram icon > Strategic Modeling > Strategy Man Strategy Map Browser window context menu | Add Diagram... > Strategic Modeling > Strategy Map
+Where to Ribbon: Design > Diagram > Add

+find the Diagram > Strategic Modeling >

+Strategy Strategy Map

+Map Browser window Toolbar : New

+Diagram icon > Strategic Modeling >

+Strategy Map

+Browser window context menu | New

+Diagram... > Strategic Modeling >

+Strategy Map

-Usage of the Strategy Map The Strategy Map is used to model the key strategic goals that an organization or management team intend to achieve.
+Usage of the Strategy Map

+The Strategy Map is used to model the key strategic goals that an organization or management team intend to achieve.
 Elements in each of the four perspectives can be linked to other elements in the repository to show how they could be implemented at a business, application or technology level.

-Options for the Strategy Map A Strategy Map can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the Strategy Map.
+Options for the Strategy Map

+A Strategy Map can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the Strategy Map.
 There are three Patterns available, ranging from a very simple expression with a single element in each perspective to a completely worked expression with multiple elements in each perspective.
 A toolbox provides a range of additional elements and relationships to extend the base maps created using the Patterns.

-Learn more about the Strategy Map Strategy Map
+Learn more about the Strategy Map Strategy Maps

-Team Library
+Library

-Getting to know Team Library
+Getting to know The Library

-Introducing Team Library
+Introducing The Library

-The Team Library provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.
+The Library window provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.